promlptco/Opentopics-Bio-Inspired/REPORT.md

 | Balanced | 40 | 0.02 | 0.5 | 0.02 | 9.5 ± 2.5 | 0.47 | 1.9% |
 | Easy | 40 | 0.005 | 0.8 | 0.02 | 13.5 ± 0.9 | 0.65 | 2.7% |

 The **Harsh** ecology is harsh not from low food quantity but from high movement cost (0.05 energy/step): foraging becomes expensive, agents deplete energy rapidly, and population crashes to a median of 3–4.
 The **Easy** ecology lowers movement cost to 0.005 and raises eat_gain to 0.8, producing abundant near-cost-free foraging and a stable population of ~13.5.
-The **Balanced** ecology occupies the operational middle: moderate movement cost, moderate energy return, and a mild food patchiness term (α = 0.02) that begins to introduce spatial heterogeneity.
+The **Balanced** ecology occupies the operational middle: moderate movement cost, moderate energy return, and a mild food patchiness term (α = 0.02).
 Population stabilizes at ~9.5 with genuine but non-catastrophic foraging pressure.

-The **Balanced** ecology was selected as the standard for all subsequent phases: population is meaningful, energy is moderate (agents are neither saturated nor chronically starved), and the failed forage rate indicates real resource pressure without dominance failure.
+The **Balanced** ecology was selected as the standard for all subsequent phases: population is meaningful, energy is moderate, and the failed forage rate indicates real resource pressure without dominance failure.

 #### OVAT Sensitivity Analysis